- Dubrovink – a City of Stone and Light

 Split is the perfect place to base yourself if you dream about going to the beautiful islands of the Dalmatian.
-There are the dreamy beaches of Brac, the gorgeous Old Town of Hvar and the more secluded Vis to name but a few.
-Here’s a load down on how we scored our ultimate boat trip from Split.
+For a day, you can visit the dreamy beaches of Brac, the gorgeous Old Town of Hvar and the more secluded Vis to name but a few.
+But if you don’t have time to visit all the islands and have a hard time choosing, there’s one ultimate day trip you can do!

 We waited by the town model at the promenade at 8:30, along with other groups departing the same day.
 The tour operator was a little late, but we were herded off to wait for our speed boat by the side of the promenade.
 We were greeted by Marcus, our skipper for the day.
 The thing about the speed boat is that it’s genuinely not very big.
 There is a bench at the back wide enough for three people to sit, and the rest of us were expected to position ourselves on the cushioned area in the front.